Health, Agriculture - Food

 3 credits

-• Eco-design for tomorrow's wines
+• Eco-design for the wines of tomorrow

 3 credits

-• Sustainable wine economy, prospects and innovations
+• Sustainable wine economy, prospects, and innovations

 3 credits